krb5/krb5/doc/rst_source/krb_admins/install_kdc/mod_conf.rst

 Edit the configuration files
 ============================

-Modify the configuration files, krb5.conf and kdc.conf, to reflect the correct information (such as domain-realm mappings and Kerberos servers names) for your realm.
+Modify the configuration files, :ref:`krb5.conf(5)` and :ref:`kdc.conf(5)`, to reflect the correct information (such as domain-realm mappings and Kerberos servers names) for your realm.
 (See :ref:`mitK5defaults` for the recommended default locations for these files).

 Most of the tags in the configuration have default values that will work well for most sites.
-There are some tags in the krb5.conf file whose values must be specified, and this section will explain those.
+There are some tags in the :ref:`krb5.conf(5)` file whose values must be specified, and this section will explain those.
-For more information on Kerberos V5 configuration files see :ref:`krb5.conf` and :ref:`kdc.conf`.

 If the locations for these configuration files differs from the default ones, set **KRB5_CONFIG** and **KRB5_KDC_PROFILE** environment